-Inside the 2014 Ghibli sedan the atmosphere is spacious and very Italian.
+Inside the 2015 Ghibli sports sedan the atmosphere is spacious and very Italian.
 The standard leather interior is nicely detailed and assembled and rear passengers have room to relax.
 On the list of options is a luxurious Poltrona Frau leather interior.
 Personalization options include a range of six leather colors and five looks for the trim details – among them Radica, Ebano, and Carbonio, the first two of wood and the third of carbon fiber.
-Gripping the leather-covered steering wheel is a pleasure, though some of the plastic touch surfaces feel unusually cheap at various spots on the dash assembly.
+We could do with a few less obvious Chrysler parts, however, such as the minivan power window switches and headlight switch from the 300 sedan.

 Personalized aesthetics are a big deal for Italian cars and their clients, and the Maserati Ghibli sedan can be ordered in eleven different colors from the catalogue – most at added cost.
 The stunning array of wheels available from Maserati (there are seven) ranges from a standard 18-inch to an aggressive 21-inch forged design.
 Even the brake calipers from Brembo can be ordered in four different colors – black, red, blue, or silver.
 Exterior lines established by the new Maserati Quattroporte are faithfully echoed here in smaller scale on the Ghibli and look better at this size.

-The 2014 Maserati Ghibli has a starting Manufacturer’s Suggested Retail Price (MSRP) of about $67,000 for the rear-wheel-drive base model tuned specifically for North America to 345 horsepower.
-The top S Q4 all-wheel-drive version of the Maserati sedan starts near $77,000.
-Both trims come relatively loaded versus several of their competitors in the segment.
-A truly crazy-full load of extras on the S Q4, however, can bring the price up over $95,000.
+The 2015 Maserati Ghibli has a starting Manufacturer’s Suggested Retail Price (MSRP) of about $71,000 for the rear-wheel-drive base model tuned specifically for North America to 345 horsepower.
+The top S Q4 all-wheel-drive version of the Maserati sedan starts near $80,000.
+A fully load S Q4, however, can bring the price up close to $108,000.
 With Maserati throwing almost all it has into the Ghibli but the kitchen sink, the option-list heavy Germans (Audi A6, BMW 5 Series, Mercedes-Benz E-Class) are able to have lower MSRPs by up to $15,000 before adding on the extras.
-The Japanese – like the Infiniti M range – likewise undercut the Italian.
 This would be fine if Maseratis had a tendency to hold onto more residual value over time than those competitors, but the market has routinely proven the contrary.
 Before buying, check the KBB.com Fair Purchase Price to see what others in your area are paying.

 Significant options for the Maserati Ghibli range start with the aesthetic personalization list, which includes multiple exterior colors, interior leathers (2-tone treatments also available), trim details, wheel selections, and even brake caliper colors.
 The $1,770 sunroof is an option on the base Ghibli.
 Performance wise, the biggest choice to make is the optional Skyhook adaptive suspension.
 For the S Q4 sedan there is the stereophonic choice of a Bowers & Wilkins hi-fi system.